rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 the list `[]`, or `ZipList` where failures are not a concern.
 Examples like `LogicT` or other backtracking search mechanisms should be in the same boat (at least from the failure point of view, other aspects can be questionable and fascinating [_add_blank_target stackoverflow on mplus associativity](https://stackoverflow.com/questions/15722906/must-mplus-always-be-associative-haskell-wiki-vs-oleg-kiselyov)).

-Also, these instances are rather cool even at a 101 level.
+Also, these instances are rather cool.
 Languages like JavaScript, Python, Groovy have a concept of _truthiness_. _Truthy_ _Falsy_ are a thing and come with a Boolean algebra of sorts.
 Try evaluating this in you browser's console:

 ``` javascript